Sonata for Viola and Piano

 Image on the Music Xtra Festival Brochure 2004 at Birmingham Conservatoire where Andrew Downes' Sonata for Cello and Piano was premiered.

-An account by his wife and publisher, Cynthia Downes, posted on June 22nd, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on June 22nd, 2018

 Not long after composing his Horn Sonata, Andrew was asked by a viola player if he had written any works for viola and piano.
 Andrew was busy at the time with his commissions for the new millennium.
 I thought his fabulous Horn Sonata would also sound beautiful on viola, so with Andrew's blessing, I transcribed it.
 I loved the work so much, particularly now that it was playable on my viola, that I overdid working on it and caused myself a frozen shoulder!

 In 2017 violinist and violist Rupert Marshall Luck with pianist Duncan Honeybourne recorded all of Andrew's music for violin solo, violin and piano and also this Sonata for Viola and Piano.
-Their CD, entitled The God Marduk, after the name of Andrew Downes' work for violin and piano, was released in 2019 on the EM Records label.
-A special launch of the CD, organised and introduced by Paula Downes, took place at Birmingham Conservatoire on 6th January 2019.
-Here is an extract from movement 1 of the Sonata for Viola and Piano.
+Their CD, entitled The God Marduk, after the name of Andrew's work for violin and piano, was released in 2019 on the EM Records label.
+A special launch of the CD, organised and introduced by our daughter Paula, took place at Birmingham Conservatoire on 6th January 2019.
+Here is an extract from movement 1 of the Sonata for Viola and Piano: